yunfeiguan/.emacs.d/README.md

 emacs.font: Inconsolata-22
 ```

-I also, normally, start an Emacs daemon when I run in using
+I also, normally, start an Emacs daemon, when I log in, using
 systemd.
 To do so, create a file with a name like
 `$HOME/.config/systemd/user/emacs.service` containing:
 ```ini